tudorflanja/tudorflanja/README.md

 • 🌍 I'm based in Romania

+• 👨🏼‍🎓 Student at Technical University of Cluj-Napoca, studying Computer Science.

 • ✉️ You can contact me at tudorflanja@gmail.com
 <!--
 **tudorflanja/tudorflanja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.